 The Continental was a total repudiation of everything Harley Earl and Cadillac stood for.
 The era of fins, chrome-slathered sides, rocket exhausts, jet engine intakes and fighter-cockpit greenhouses was over the moment eyes set on the new Continental.
 Has there ever been such a paradigm shift in automotive taste, and one that happened so abruptly?

-It didn’t take long for the Conti’s influence to be felt; by 1962, Cadillac offered this formal four-window roof as an alternative to their traditional six-window sedan.
+It didn’t take long for the Conti’s influence to be felt; by 1962, Cadillac offered a formal four-window roof as an alternative to their traditional six-window sedan.
 And perhaps influenced by the Continental’s tidier dimensions, this Park Avenue model also featured a shorter trunk.

 By 1965-1966, Cadillacs had become decidedly more slab-sided.